 <Flow name="Get Food Cart Menus"> <Description>Get Food Cart Menus</Description> <Request> <Step> <Name>Verify-API-Key</Name> </Step> <Step> <Name>Remove-API-Key</Name> </Step> <Step> <Name>Quota</Name> </Step> </Request> <Condition>(proxy.pathsuffix MatchesPath "/") and (request.verb = "GET")</Condition> </Flow>

-The Apigee Edge console present this sequence of policies as a row of icons, where each icon represents the policy.
+The Apigee Edge console presents this sequence of policies as a row of icons where each icon represents the policy.

 The Apigee Edge Trace tool provides a graphical way to see how the logic in your API proxy executes following a request.
 The tool illustrates processing between request and response.
 It doesn't specifically illustrate the separation between PreFlow, conditional flows, and PostFlow.